 Quantum Imaging to provide infrared electro-optics for multispectral targeting systems

-U.S. Navy electro-optics sensors experts needed shortwave infrared (SWIR) cameras for the Navy Raytheon Multispectral Targeting System (MTS).
-They found their solution at Quantum Imaging Inc. in Colorado Springs, Colo.
+CRANE, Ind., 5 Oct.
+2016.
+U.S. Navy electro-optics sensors experts needed shortwave infrared (SWIR) cameras for the Navy Raytheon Multispectral Targeting System (MTS) They found their solution from Quantum Imaging Inc. in Colorado Springs, Colo.

-Officials of the Naval Surface Warfare Center Crane Division in Crane, Ind., announced an $8.2 million contract to Quantum Imaging for SWIR and visible-light camera work for the MTS.
+Officials of the Naval Surface Warfare Center Crane Division in Crane, Ind., announced an $8.2 million contract to Quantum Imaging on Monday for SWIR and visible-light camera work for the MTS.

 The work will involve SWIR camera assemblies; visible and near-infrared cameras; low-light scientific complementary metal-oxide semiconductor (CMOS) camera; repairs; and spare parts for the MTS.

 The SWIR, visible and near-infrared, and low-light CMOS cameras are for maintaining and sustaining the MTS aboard Navy, Army, and Air Force manned and unmanned aircraft.

 The Raytheon MTS is an airborne, electro-optic, forward-looking infra-red, turreted sensor package that provides long-range surveillance, high altitude target acquisition, tracking, range-finding, and laser designation, and for all tri-service and NATO laser guided munitions.